MrCerealGuy/Tazas-Grave/README.md

 - "Can of Acid" now craftable from a Car Battery and Glass Jar (NEW!)
 - Decreased costs for Moldy Bread, only 1 Sham Sandwich needed (NEW!)
 - Oil now craftable from an Empty Glass Jar instead of an Empty Can (NEW!)
+- Doubled Block Range of Taza's Stone Axe (NEW!)

 ## Install mod